MediaComem/comem-webdev/subjects/angular/README.md

 ### Pipe parameters

 Pipe can also take **parameters**.
-Let's add a number parameter to allow customizing the number of exclamation points:
+Let's add a number parameter to allow customizing the number of exclamation points in `src/app/pipes/exclamation.pipe.ts`:

 ```ts
 import { Pipe, PipeTransform } from '@angular/core';